BrainStormYourWayIn/sierra/README.md

 Of course, you can also define the functions in separate files and import it

 The directory structure needs to be sorted out first before running this.
-Run the code in `templates/`.
-In Sierra, the HTML and CSS files are automatically named `index.html` and `style.css` in the working directory, so you need to run `os.rename()`
+Run the code outside of `templates/`.

 ________________________________